Tuesday 21st June: Blue skies and warm, 16°C to 26°

 Sospel to Moulinet: 19k walk: 9.20am to 4.50pm, 7hrs 30mins

-A magnificent day, but a long 19k day.
-Our first day in the Mercantour National Park.
-19k instead of planned 11k.
-We took one look at the scramble up a steep climb to Cime a Codolis and decided to take the long way round which add another 6k.
-The highlight was getting to our wonderful accommodation at Villa de Beau Site in Moulinet and being greeted by our friendly hosts Georges and Simone Mallory, an elderly French couple who live in this huge villa and rent out 3 rooms as gite.
+Our first day in the Mercantour National Park was a magnificent but long 19k day instead of the planned 11k as we took one look at the climb to Cime a Codolis and took the long way which added 6k.
+The highlight was our Villa de Beau Site in Moulinet and being greeted by our friendly hosts Georges and Simone Mallory, an elderly French couple who live in this huge villa and rent out 3 rooms as a gite.

-Our day started at 6am with a cup of Jetboiled tea, some time chatting back home to the family, then a quick trip to the Boulangerie to buy some bread and teh Spa to buy some cheese and tomatoes for a picnic lunch.
-We say goodbye to Tim, the English owner who has owned the Auberge Vieux Pont for 10 years since he and his wife left Chipping Norton in England to avoid the massive developments in his village and chose Sospel which is surrounded by mountains with little likelihood of over population.
+Our day started at 6am with a cup of Jetboiled tea, chatting home to family, then a quick trip to the Spar and Boulangerie to buy bread, cheese and tomatoes for a picnic lunch.
+We say goodbye to Tim who has owned Auberge Vieux Pont for 10 years since he and his wife left Chipping Norton in England to avoid the massive developments in his village and chose Sospel which is surrounded by mountains.

-It's an easy uphill walk along a country road for about 3 k to Faissalonga where the road ends and the GR52A sign points down hill.
-It's an overgrown track - well sign posted but not well used.
-At the bottom, the track crosses the main road the D2566, and the overgrown track becomes an almost impassable forest of thorny vines and prickles.
-We make a collective decision to push on for another 100 metres before deciding whether or not to turn back to the main road which is not a good option either, as it's a busy narrow main road winding its way up the steep Gorges du Piaon, and there's absolutely no room for hikers on this road.
-After 15 minutes of hopping our way through the thorns, we come to a farm house where the thorny bushes are replaced with a stony path covered in cow plops - we can't win.
-But it does get better, and after an hour we've reached the edge of a beech forrest where there's little overgrowth, no cow plops and beautiful views across the valley.
+It's an easy uphill walk on a country road 3k to Faissalonga where the road ends and the GR52A sign points down hill on an overgrown track – well sign posted but not well used.
+At the bottom, the track crosses the main road, the D2566, and the overgrown track becomes an impassable forest of thorny vines.
+We make a collective decision to go another 100 metres before deciding whether or not to turn back to the main road which is busy and narrow, winding up the steep Gorges du Piaon - and there's no shoulder for hikers.
+After 15 minutes hopping through thorny bush, we reach a farm house where the track turns into a stony path covered in cow plops - we can't win.
+But it gets better.
+And after an hour we've reached a beech forest where there's little overgrowth, no cow plops and beautiful views across the valley.

 By 11.30am it's time for a coffee break before tackling the 500 metre climb.
-It's a cool 22°C sitting in the shade but hot and thirsty walking in the sun and we find the only running water we've seen in 2 days.
-Time to fill up before the climb.
-A ridge walk comes to an abrupt end at the pinacle of Cone de Penas and we take a sharp left back down the otherside of the valley.
-We have beautiful views to our left and right and up.
-At 1.30, Ian and Jenny spy a shady spot for lunch by a running stream - it's very dry in the southern part of the French Alps, and any snow melted months ago.
-Fresh bread, tomatoes and cheese with some cold water is refueling and refreshing.
+It's a cool 22°C sitting in the shade but hot and thirsty walking in the sun and we fill up our water bottles from the only running water we've seen in 2 days.
+A ridge walk ends abruptly at the Cone de Penas and we turn sharply left down the other side.
+There’s beautiful views all round.
+At 1.30pm, Ian and Jenny spy a shady spot for lunch by a running stream - it's very dry in the southern part of the French Alps, and the snow melted months ago.
+Fresh bread, tomatoes and cheese with cold water is refueling and refreshing.